laplantes/SPRestAssist/README.md

 [![install size](https://packagephobia.now.sh/badge?p=sprestassist)](https://packagephobia.now.sh/result?p=sprestassist)
 [![npm downloads](https://img.shields.io/npm/dm/sprestassist.svg?style=flat-square)](http://npm-stat.com/charts.html?package=sprestassist)

-sprestasssist is a modern, light weight, helper library for creating SharePoint 2019 on premises REST calls utilizing axios.js sprestasssit is based on the REST architecture and the SharePoint 2019 on premises API.
+sprestassist is a modern, light weight, helper library for creating SharePoint 2019 on premises REST calls utilizing axios.js sprestassist is based on the REST architecture and the SharePoint 2019 on premises API.
 The library is not extensive, it was built with the purpose of being light weight while serving the most common SharePoint developer needs.
 This document will not cover all of the possible query options such as filter, sort, expand, etc. For more details please see [Get to know the SharePoint REST service](https://docs.microsoft.com/en-us/sharepoint/dev/sp-add-ins/get-to-know-the-sharepoint-rest-service?tabs=csom)
 At the time this file was written the current version of axios is 0.21.1, other versions have not been tested

->If you are used to using jQuery and SPServices, using sprestassist will likely feel fimiliar to you.
+>If you are used to using jQuery and SPServices, using sprestassist will likely feel familiar to you.

 [axios is a promise based HTTP client for the browser and node.js](https://github.com/axios/axios)